bennerhult/Treehouse/readme.md

     SET TH_AUTOLOGIN=true
     node app.js

 This will cause the server to send back the login link to the browser which will redirect the user directly there instead of sending an email.
-This setting only works in devlopment mode and you may need to clear the browser cache for this to work.
+This setting only works in development mode and you may need to clear the browser cache for this to work.

 To get all the way to zero click login, add a setting in localstorage called 'th_autologin_email' and put your email in there.
 All this does is have the email be autotyped in the email field and then simulates a click on the login button.